-The data about data is called the Metadata.
-The Metadata provides information about the structure, design, and contents of a database, and is used to manage, organize, and maintain the data.
-The Metadata is typically used by database administrators and users to understand and manage the data in the database.
+Metadata is introduced in a DBMS through a data dictionary, which contains information about the data stored in the database, This metadata in DBMS is used to ensure data integrity, improve query performance, and facilitate database management tasks.
+Metadata is typically used by database administrators and users to understand and manage the data in the database.

 What is Metadata in DBMS?

 The term "meta" refers to something that is about itself.
 The term "data" refers to the actual values that are stored in the database.
 In today’s data-driven world, data is becoming increasingly valuable for businesses and organizations.
 Databases are used to store and manage this data, and they play a critical role in ensuring that the data is accurate, accessible, and secure.

 Metadata in DBMS can include information about the data types, relationships between tables, primary and foreign keys, indexes, and constraints.
 It can also include information about the structure of the database itself, such as the number of tables and their names.

 There are four types of metadata that can be stored in a DBMS, including:

 - Business metadata: This type of metadata describes the business context and meaning of the data in the database.
 It can include information such as the purpose of the data, the business rules governing its use, and the stakeholders who use the data.

 - Operational metadata: This type of metadata describes the operational aspects of the database, such as its performance, usage statistics, and configuration settings.
 It can be used to monitor and optimize the database’s performance and to troubleshoot any issues that arise.

 - Technical metadata: This type of metadata describes the technical details of the database, such as its schema, data types, and relationships between tables.
 It can be used by developers and administrators to understand the structure of the database and to perform tasks such as querying, indexing, and data migration.